kz-io/common-exceptions/README.md

 assertEquals(keyExc.message, expected);
 ```

-Exceptions are created in a hierarchy, and those on the outer branches have the generated message functionality. we use the hierarchy to provide better exception handling.
+Exceptions are created in a hierarchy, and those on the outer branches have the generated message functionality.
+We use the hierarchy to provide better exception handling.

 ## Contributing